YottaDB/YDBDoc/MessageRecovery/errors.rst

 IOERROR
 ----------------

-IOERROR, Error occurred while doing aaaa in oooo operation -- called from module mmmm at line LLLL
+IOERROR, Error occured while doing aaaa in oooo operation -- called from module mmmm at line LLLL

 Run Time Error: On UNIX this indicates that a system call used to manage the underlying O/S device for a FIFO, PIPE or Sequential Disk failed in a way that YottaDB did not anticipate.